cyralinc/terraform-provider-cyral/docs/resources/policy_rule.md

 Required:

 - `data` (List of String)
-- `rows` (Number) How many rows can be return by the policy rule.
+- `rows` (Number) How many rows can be returned by the policy rule.
 Use positive integer numbers to define how many rows.
-If you want to define `any` number of rows, set as `-1`.
+If you want to define `any` number of rows, set to `-1`.

 Optional: